fire burning farm field

 Farm Fires

 Farm fires are devastating and can result in losing a business’s livelihood.
-Be careful not to park vehicles and motorized machinery near combustible items such as hay, chemicals or other farm products as they can get very hot after use.
-Ensure that all machinery is properly cleaned after each use, cleaning engines and outlets of dust and debris.
-Try to have a water source handy so small fires can be controlled and doused quickly while out in the fields or the barnyard.
+Be careful not to park vehicles and motorized machinery near combustible items such as hay, chemicals or other farm products, as they can get very hot after use.
+Ensure that all machinery is properly cleaned after each use, as well as cleaning engines and outlets of dust and debris.
+Try to have a water source handy so small fires can be controlled and doused quickly while out in the fields or the corral.

 Voluntary Firefighting

 Voluntary firefighting coverage is an additional coverage option that farmers can consider.
-It is an optional coverage that reimburses expenses incurred in hiring volunteer firefighters to help extinguish a fire on the farm property.
-This coverage is particularly useful in rural areas where there may not be a local fire department available to respond to an emergency.
+This optional coverage reimburses expenses for hiring volunteer firefighters to help extinguish a fire on the farm property.
+This coverage is beneficial in rural areas where there may not be a local fire department available to respond to an emergency.
 Depending on your location, multiple voluntary firefighting departments may respond if a fire occurs on your land.
 Every voluntary fire department will send an invoice if they are called to help put out the fire on your land.
 Each department’s rates may differ, and you could see anywhere from $900 to $1200 charged as an hourly fee.
 It’s always important to contact your local RM or Municipal Office to find out if your taxes cover these charges or add some additional coverage to your policy.

 Adding Voluntary Firefighting to your policy will ensure you are financially supported if you receive a hefty bill after the fire’s put out.
-When choosing a farm insurance policy, it is important to carefully review the terms and conditions of the policy and understand what is covered and what is not.
-Different policies offer different levels of coverage, and it is essential to choose a policy that meets the farmer’s specific needs.
+When choosing a farm insurance policy, it is essential to carefully review the terms and conditions of the policy and understand what is covered and what is not.
+Different policies offer different coverage levels, and choosing a policy that meets the farmer’s specific needs is essential.

 Schedule a date and time to review your coverage with your broker so you don’t go into harvest with insurance that doesn’t have your back.
 Let our team know when in the year you’re ready to go through your coverages and set we’ll a reminder to give you a call.